davekilian/terracast/docs/architecture.md

 ---

-TODO the original TRFS grew up as ideas needed to manage this row store; now those need to be teased apart.
+TODO the dfs layer originally grew up as ideas needed to manage this row store; now those need to be removed from here.
 This section will be mostly the same as before, but a lot of the details have been moved to the FS layer

 ---